ex-Plant/2025_learning/boot.dev/cli/cli_theory.md

 ```

 # FIND
-Powerful tool for finding files and directories by name, not by their contents.
+Powerful tool for finding files and directories by name, not by their contents.io

 # FIND BY NAME
    ```zsh